elusivecodes/fQuery/README.md

 **Has Class**

-Returns *true* if any of the elements has any of the specified classes.
+Returns *true* if any of the nodes has any of the specified classes.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `classes` is an array of classes, or a space seperated string of class names to test for.

 ```javascript